 7. Dinner of Their Choice

 Whatever they decide to have for dinner, they get, no exceptions.
 If they only want to eat cake and ice cream, that’s fine.
-Kids find it enjoyable to break out of the ordinary, every day rules and do the unexpected so let them have fun with it for one meal.
+Kids find it enjoyable to break out of the ordinary, every day rules and do the unexpected.
+Let them have fun with it for one meal.
 Having cake for dinner one night won’t ruin them and will remind them how special they are.
 It is a cheap reward for kids that they are sure to love.

 This has the opportunity to be one of the most meaningful reward ideas for kids.
-Is there something they’ve been wanting or wish they had more of?
+Is there something your child has been wanting or wish they had more of?
 Acknowledge their hard work with a special gift.
-Art supplies or other hobby/craft supplies they enjoy will not only reward them but inspire their creativity.
-And knowing that they’ll get something they really want if they continue to do good, will keep them working hard.
+Art supplies or other hobby/craft supplies they enjoy will not only reward them but also inspire their creativity.
+Furthermore, knowing that they’ll get something they really want if they continue to do good, will keep them working hard.
 These great rewards may help kids find hidden talents.

 9. Give Them a Week Off

 What kid enjoys doing chores?
 None that I know of!
 Reward your child for their hard work by giving them a week off from doing any chores.
-They don’t have to make their bed, pick up their clothes, or any of the other chores they’re usually assigned.
+Tell your child that they don’t have to make their bed, pick up their clothes, or any of the other chores they’re usually assigned.
 Let them off the hook and give them a week off from any extra work around the house.
 This just may be one of their favorite rewards for kids!

 10. Plan a Scavenger Hunt